joshy/striprtf/README.md

 ![Build status](https://github.com/joshy/striprtf/workflows/striprtf%20build/badge.svg)

 ## Purpose
-This is a simple library to convert rtf files to python strings.
-A lot of medical documents are written in rtf format which is not ideal for parsing and further processing.
+This is a simple library to convert Rich Text Format (RTF) files to python strings.
+A lot of medical documents are written in RTF format which is not ideal for parsing and further processing.
 This library converts it to plain old text.

-## How to use
+## How to use it
 ```python
 from striprtf.striprtf import rtf_to_text
 rtf = "some rtf encoded string"